Technical Notes - Audio Background

 02. THE COMPRESSION ARTIFACT

-This is where streaming platforms fail.
+This is one reason streaming platforms may behave differently.
 Codecs like MP3, AAC (YouTube), and Ogg Vorbis (Spotify) use Joint Stereo (Mid/Side Coding) to save bandwidth.

 Instead of storing L and R separately, they store: